FeNLMSUser

 Discussion

 FeNLMSUser will adapt a set of FIR filter coefficients in the time domain following a filtered-error LMS approach.
 Coefficients are adapted only once per pump, regardless of the blocksize.
-The module will take the latest available state samples to do so.
+The module will take only the latest available state sample to do so (i.e. Block LMS is not used).
 State and coefficients for the adaptive filter are shared by several modules and are hosted elsewhere.
 State is expected to come in forward-order and coefficients in reverse-order.
 In Adjoint LMS, the secondary-path filter is already a time-reversed model of the secondary path.
 Hence, in this implementation, reversing these coeffs results in using the model in original forward-order.

 The module will report an error in the errorCode variable (shown in inspector) if input frame values do not match expected ones.
 The reported error is the first one encountered, so there may be more.
 A list of possible errors is detailed further down.
 Adaptation does not start until all inputs are deemed correct.
 To reduce error-checking overhead, the module will go into locked state and will only run full checking again if heap numbers or offsets change.
 When an error is found, the output frame offset value is set to 0 (output wire may contain other undefined values).

 The argument NUMCHANREF specifies the number of reference channels.
-This must match the number of channels connected to the referenc StateAllocator.
+This must match the number of channels connected to the reference StateAllocator.

 The argument NUMCHANERR specifies the number of error channels.
 This must match the number of channels connected to the error StateAllocator.